-A popular choice for retiring veterans and career changers, UMUC's bachelor's degree program in psychology will help prepare you for graduate study or a multitude of careers in the field.
-While acquiring a knowledge base of theory, research, and practice in psychological sciences, you'll hone your quantitative skills, analytical and scientific reasoning, and ability to analyze human behavior.
+UMUC's bachelor's degree program in psychology will help prepare you for graduate study or a multitude of careers in the field.
+While acquiring a knowledge base of theory, research, and practice in psychological sciences, you'll hone your quantitative skills, written and oral communication proficiencies, analytical and scientific reasoning, and ability to analyze human behavior.